-Finally, we are also arguing for a robust EU Corporate Sustainability Due Diligence Directive that would restrict the import of products linked to environmental destruction and human rights abuses.
-We were pleased that the draft bill puts fisheries among high-risk sectors.
-In line with our recommendations, the European Commission has proposed a Regulation restricting products made with forced labour that will adopt targeted risk assessments.
-Considering that IUU fishing is often associated with forced labour, the law will bolster the EU's capacity to protect its market from products tainted with such abuses.
+In parallel to our work on fisheries policies, we are also arguing for a strong EU Corporate Sustainability Due Diligence Directive that would restrict the import of products linked to environmental destruction and human rights abuses.
+We were pleased to see that the draft bill puts fisheries among high-risk sectors.
+Linked to this legislative framework, the European Commission has proposed a Regulation to enable bans on forced labour products.
+It proposes targeted trade-based assessments of forced labour risks in specific geographic regions, in line with recommendations we have made.
+Considering that it is not uncommon for IUU fishing to be associated with forced labour, the instrument will bolster the EU's capacity to protect its market from products tainted with such abuses.